minjiedeng/NumEcon/README.md

 # NumEcon

 This is the GitHub repository for the course **Introduction to programming and numerical analysis**.
 In addition to the files for the course itself, this repository also contains code examples for various other economics courses taught at University of Copenhagen, Department of Economics.
-For example, the folder "course_micro1" contains examples from an intermediate level microeconomics course (see [utility maximization](https://hub.mybinder.org/user/jeppedruedahl-numecon-bs01pr7h/notebooks/course_micro1/03.%20Utility%20maximization.ipynb)).
+For example, the folder "course_micro1" contains examples from an intermediate level microeconomics course.

 **Course responsible**: [Jeppe Druedahl](http://web.econ.ku.dk/druedahl/).